qianglise/python-for-hpc/content/cupy.md

 - Reduction methods return zero-dimension arrays.
 -->

-Here is various examples illustrating the differences:
+Here are various examples illustrating the differences:

 ### Cast behavior from float to integer